noseka1/service-mesh-kustomization/README.md

 The following steps are loosely based on [this article](https://access.redhat.com/solutions/4818911).

-Create a secret `istio-ingressgateway-certs` that holds the certificate and private key:
+Create a secret `istio-ingressgateway-certs` that holds the certificate and private key for the TLS route.
+You can use a certificate specific for the route's hostname or reuse the wildcard certificate:

 ```
 $ oc create secret tls \